 How Far Back Can SSI Back Pay Be Paid?

 Once a person completes their disability application, their claim is sent to a state agency (DDS, or disability determination services) that is responsible for making disability decisions for Social Security.
 Most initial disability decisions take an average of 100 days for a decision to be made unless the person has:

-A) a terminal illness
+A) A terminal illness.

-B) A condition that is considered a fast track for an approval (QDD or quick disability decision)
+B) A condition that is considered a fast track for an approval (QDD or quick disability decision).

 C) They have conditions that are on the compassionate allowance list.